jdcloudcom/en/documentation/Middleware/API-Gateway/Introduction/Product-Overview.md

 ## Billing
-Free during open beta period.
+For API Gateway, resources used will be charged as per the pay-as-you-go model.
 For details, refer to: [Billing Instructions](../Pricing/Billing-Rules.md).